gizatt/gizatt.github.io/index.markdown

 # Projects

-Not all publications are listed here; these are just some highlights.
+Not all publications are listed here; these are just some recent highlights, including personal projects not reflected as publications.
 See below for my full list of publications.

 {% include project_list.html %}